mediasuitenz/mappy/README.md

 TFC MAP
 =======

+## Feature list
+### Client
+* store user preferences (basemap/layers on)
+* make use of config as much as possible
+* possiblity to have many maps generated from different geojson based data sets
+* backend should be able to push updates
+* default layer, on by default layers

+### Server
+* possibility to send updates to the client
+* adaptors for feeds to node service which can then diff for changes and send server sent events (sse's) to connected clients

 ## Config details

-- store user preferences (basemap/layers on)
-- make use of config as much as possible

-//map
+### Map
 {
     tileLayers: [
         {